explodinglabs/jsonrpcserver/README.rst

 Receive `JSON-RPC <http://www.jsonrpc.org/>`_ requests in a `Flask
 <http://flask.pocoo.org/>`_ app.

-Simply register the blueprint to your app, then add a route to take incoming requests, and methods to handle them:
+Simply register the blueprint to your app, then add a route and your methods for carrying out the requests:

 .. sourcecode:: python